RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 We have reduced the problem of computing inverses to the problem of finding integers :math:`a` and :math:`b` that satisfy the equation :math:`d = gcd(x, y) = ax + by`.
-Since we started this problem with the ``gcd`` algorithm, we can finish it with an extension of this algorithm as well.
+Since we started this problem with the GCD algorithm, we can finish it with an extension of this algorithm as well.
 We will take two numbers :math:`x >= y` and return a tuple :math:`(d, a, b)` such that :math:`d = gcd(x, y)` and :math:`d = ax + by`.
-The extension to Euclid’s Algorithm is shown in Listing `[lst_gcd3] <#lst_gcd3>`__.
+The extension to Euclid’s algorithm is shown in Listing `[lst_gcd3] <#lst_gcd3>`__.

 ::